Canada and weapons of mass destruction: Chemical weapons

 During both World War I and World War II, Canada was a major producer and developer of chemical weapons for the Allied war effort.
 These were used in combat in World War I, but not in World War II.
-Human experimentation was carried out during World War II, with CFB Suffield becoming the leading research facility.
+Human experimentation was carried out during World War II, with Experimental Station Suffield becoming the leading research facility.
 Thousands of Canadian soldiers were exposed to mustard gas, blister agents, tear gas, and other chemical agents, and some were permanently injured as a result.
 Following both world wars, Canadian military forces returning home were directed to dump millions of tons of unexploded ordnance (UXOs) into the Atlantic Ocean off ports in Nova Scotia; an undetermined amount of these UXOs are known to be chemical weapons.
 The 1972 London Convention prohibited further marine dumping of UXOs, however the chemical weapons existing off the shores of Nova Scotia for over 60 years continue to bring concern to local communities and the fishing industry.

 Human testing of chemical weapons such as sarin, mustard gas, and VX gas continued in Canada into the early 1970s.
-These tests left Canada with large stockpiles of chemical weapons.
 Canada eventually abandoned the use of lethal chemical weapons, and had to devote a great deal of effort to safely destroying them.
 Since 1990, the Biological and Chemical Defence Review Committee has conducted annual site visits and inspections to verify that all remaining military activities involving chemical warfare agents are defensive in nature.
 Canada ratified the Chemical Weapons Convention on September 26, 1995.
 Canada still employs riot control agents, such as tear gas and pepper spray, which are classified as non-lethal weapons for domestic law enforcement purposes.